Living Well with Kidney Cancer

 Discuss all new medications, including OTC drugs, with your doctor.

 If you are concerned about your kidney function, discuss whether you need a nephrologist on your care team.
-Although most kidney cancer patients have good kidney function, especially patients with other health problems like diabetes and high blood pressure may benefit from the advice of a nephrologist.
-Discuss all supplements and new medications with your oncologist.
+Although most kidney cancer patients have good kidney function, patients with other health problems like diabetes and high blood pressure may benefit from the advice of a nephrologist.
+Discuss all supplements and new medications that you take with your oncologist.

 Kidney Cancer Diet & Nutrition: A guide for patients and their families